arnab39/arnab39.github.io/_pages/about.md

 <script async src="//static.getclicky.com/js"></script>

 </head>
 I am a machine learning researcher/engineer at Apple  working on online video-language foundation models.
 I did my Ph.D. in Deep Learning at Mcgill University and Mila - Quebec Artificial Intelligence Institute, supervised by Prof. Siamak Ravanbakhsh and Prof. Kaleem Siddiqi.
+My work spans both theoretical and applied deep learning research in diverse domains, including computer vision, language modeling, robotics, and AI for science.
 During my PhD, I had the opportunity to intern at Microsoft Research and Apple.
 I was also a Visiting Researcher at ServiceNow Research and Huawei Noah's Ark Lab.
 Before moving to Montreal, I briefly worked at the Samsung Research Institute in Bangalore.

 I did my undergraduate studies in Electronics and Electrical Engineering at the Indian Institute of Technology, Kharagpur.
 During my undergrad, I worked on VLSI engineering, Robotics, Computer Vision, Embedded systems, and Free-form Lens design.
 Besides that, I have also taken a broad set of courses ranging from Device physics to Data Structure and Algorithm design.